pkolaczk/fclones/README.md

     fclones group <paths> --threads ssd:1

-To set the parallelism level to the number of cores for random I/O accesss and to 2 for sequential I/O access for `/dev/sda` block device:
+To set the parallelism level to the number of cores for random I/O access and to 2 for sequential I/O access for `/dev/sda` block device:

     fclones group <paths> --threads dev:/dev/sda:0,2